 Existence Does Not Imply Learnability

-I used to carry a simplified version of the Universal Approximation Theorem: neural networks can approximate any function.
-Chapter 6 makes explicit that this is an existence result about representational capacity, not a statement about efficiency or trainability.
+The common shorthand for the Universal Approximation Theorem is that neural networks can approximate any function.
+Chapter 6 makes the important constraint explicit: this is an existence result about representational capacity, not a statement about efficiency or trainability.

 The most useful refinement was separating topology from optimization.
 The architecture defines the hypothesis class; gradient descent explores it imperfectly.
 The fact that a function is representable says nothing about whether it is practically learnable.
-That separation now anchors how I evaluate model design choices.
+That separation gives me a cleaner way to evaluate model design choices.

 Linear Layers, Factorization, and Parameter Efficiency

-One result I had not internalized before is what happens when we stack linear layers without nonlinearities between them.
+One useful structural point is what happens when we stack linear layers without nonlinearities between them.
 Two consecutive linear transformations collapse into a single linear transformation.
 Functionally, nothing changes, but the parameterization does.

 If a weight matrix W∈Rm×n is factored as W=AB with A∈Rm×r and B∈Rr×n, we have expressed the same linear map with a rank constraint and potentially far fewer parameters when r≪min(m,n).
 In other words, depth without nonlinearity induces a low-rank factorization.

 This reframed low-rank adaptation for me.
-It is not an exotic modification; it is a structural parameterization choice.
 The architecture itself encodes a rank prior.

 Softplus vs ReLU